naveenkumar12624/Time_Series_Conversion-of-Non-Stationary-to-Stationary-data-set/README.md

 # Ex.No: 1B CONVERSION OF NON STATIONARY TO STATIONARY DATA

 ### AIM:
-To perform regular differncing,seasonal adjustment and log transformatio on international airline passenger data
+To perform regular differncing,seasonal adjustment and log transformation on Stock Price data of NVIDIA.

 ### ALGORITHM:
 1. Import the required packages like pandas and numpy